 To get you started the software comes with 40-odd pre-built template databases for different home and business applications.
 Some of these will fit your needs out of the box.
 More often, a template will need tweaking – this generally won’t present too many problems for most people.
 FileMaker lends itself to tinkering.
 So set aside some time to learn its ways you’ll find it rewarding.

-One interesting aspect of FileMaker is its close ties to Microsoft Office – for example you can pull data from an Excel spreadsheet into FileMaker as a way of kick-starting a database.
+One interesting aspect of FileMaker is its close ties to Microsoft Office – for example you can use data from an Excel spreadsheet as a way of kick-starting a database.
 It is also easy to move information from FileMaker to Office applications.
 The software can also output information as .PDF files.

 Building simple databases from scratch isn’t too hard.
 But sooner or later you may need to get to grips with the software on a more technical level.
 FileMaker is a relational database, this means it can use multiple tables and link information between them.
 So you might keep people’s names and address in one table and things they buy in another.
 Making the most of this functionality can get tricky, although it is worth the effort.

 The great thing about FileMaker is that creating databases doesn’t have to be complicated.
-Filemaker a great tool for non-programmers to build quick and dirty database applications.
+It remains a great tool for non-programmers to build quick and dirty database applications.
 And that’s what matters.